 2. More detail around every opulent corner

 It would be impossible to describe every luxurious and spectacular detail of this gem in Dubai.
-From its unique interiors designed by Khuan Chew, of KCA International, to the custom-made carpets and rugs from South Africa and India, everything about Burj Al Arab Jumeirah says wealth and grandeur.
+From its unique interiors designed by Khuan Chew, of KCA International, to the custom-made carpets and rugs from South Africa and India, everything about Burj Al Arab Jumeirah reflects wealth and grandeur.

 3. 10,000sqm of privacy

 Burj Al Arab Jumeirah also boasts its impressive 10,000 sqm terrace.
 Guests can lounge while looking out at the Arabian Gulf.
-Outside, the terrace includes 24 private cabanas, eight royal cabanas and 400 sun loungers.
-Inside, guests can find 5,000m2 of retail space, VIP areas, locker rooms and showers.
+Outside, the terrace includes 24 private cabanas, eight royal cabanas, and 400 sun loungers.
+Inside, guests can find 5,000m2 of retail space, VIP areas, locker rooms, and showers.

 Candlelight concerts at Burj Al Arab Jumeirah

 The Candlelight series invites guests to listen to renditions of some of their favourite music while sitting surrounded by the warm glow of candlelight.
 These intimate performances are coming to illuminate the Al Falak Ballroom at Burj Al Arab Jumeirah this season.
-The grand space inspired by an 18th-century Viennese opera house is a stunning setting for all concerts, especially those lit up by thousands of candles.
+The grand space modeled after an 18th-century Viennese opera house is a stunning setting for all concerts, especially those lit up by thousands of candles.

 What else can you do at Burj Al Arab Jumeirah?